theaidran/YTReps/README.md

 ## How It Works
 1. Select an built-in BBC playlist or add your own video/playlist.
-2. Add new words or phrases while watching and check them with one of the chosen dictionaries.
+2. Add new words or phrases while watching and check them with one of the chosen dictionaries or ai.
 3. Review notes/flashcards based on a spaced repetition system (Supermemo, Leitner).
 4. Track progress through statistics.